turnkeylinux/fab/README.rst

 I have developed a couple of new powerful mechanisms to support more efficient product configuration:

 1) conf.d/    chroot scripts
 2) product    configuration variables
+3) patches.d/ product-local patches

 conf.d/ chroot scripts
 ----------------------